aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 While building a report, an expression declared within a doc tag is evaluated and its result is used to load a document which content replaces the doc tag then.

-` `REF note **Note –** If an expression declared within a doc tag returns a stream object, then the stream is closed by the engine as soon as a corresponding document is loaded.
+**Note –** If an expression declared within a doc tag returns a stream object, then the stream is closed by the engine as soon as a corresponding document is loaded.

 By default, a document being inserted is not checked against template syntax and is not populated with data.
 However, you can enable this by using a build switch as follows.